 Trade began to suffer and Abdul and his brothers were considering closing their aluminum factory, and we considered flying back to the UK, but at that time it was to unsafe, we were trapped and had to stay regardless of what would happen, our life was in the hands of the madman Saddam

 Soon the nightly sounds of war planes descended over Jeddah, as I laid there awake, not knowing if it was enemy planes or the coalition, my heart constantly thudding at the thundering sounds in the dead of night.
-It’s hard to explain the thoughts that go through your head, time stops and everything around you goes silent except the sounds of the warplanes engines, waiting for the first explosion, that thankfully doesn’t happen and the engine sounds disappear quietly into the night.
+It’s hard to explain the thoughts that go through your head, time stops and everything around you goes silent except the sounds of the war planes engines, waiting for the first explosion, that thankfully didn’t happen and the engine sounds disappeared quietly into the night.

 The threat of war was all that consumed our days, would I ever see England again, my family, my friends, was this how I would die, in a foreign country, just another war casualty?
 Abdul seemed unconcerned, but when I was alone all I could do was cry my heart out; I was just so fucking scared.

 When we ventured outside you could feel the tension in the air, when shopping at the local souks; other than that to an outsider life looked like it was carrying on as normal, to me it made things even scarier.
 Finally the news comes that all English nationals and their dependants must register at the British Embassy immediately, I knew there and then this was it, something serious was about to happen.

 News trickled through that Libya has joined with Saddam, our friend Essam was in the Libyan army, is this what it has come to, we will be fighting against our own friends, because of these mad men.
 Essam was Abdul’s closest friend and mine too, remembering the good times we all shared in our early days of meeting, how bazaar that now he may be killed or he may kill us!!